bomquote/transistor/README.rst

 .. code-block:: python

+    # If you want to execute all the scrapers at the same time, ensure the pool is
-    # Ensure the pool is marginally larger than the sum of the total number of workers
+    # marginally larger than the sum of the total number of workers assigned in the
-    # assigned in the list of WorkGroup objects.
+    # list of WorkGroup objects.
+However, sometimes you may want to constrain your pool
+    # to a specific number less than your scrapers.
+That's also OK.
+This is useful
+    # like Crawlera's C10 instance, only allows 10 concurrent workers.
+Set pool=10.
-    manager = BooksWorkGroupManager(job_id='books_scrape', book=stateful_book, groups=groups, pool=25)
+    manager = BaseWorkGroupManager(job_id='books_scrape', book=stateful_book, groups=groups, pool=25)

     if __name__ == "__main__":
         manager.main()  # call manager.main() to start the job.